flo-mic/secure-proxy/README.md

 - Docker dns resolving
 - Nginx runs without privileged root permissions
 - Prevent bruteforce attacks
+- Block bad bots, script bots and a lot more
+- Blocks known TOR adresses
 - Clean image with auto logrotate
-- HTTP security headers
+- HTTP security headers to prevent sniffing, crawler, embedding in other pages and much more
 - TLS hardening for modern security
 - Nginx leak prevention
 - Improved pervormance with brotli and server tweakings
 - Automatic update of all blocking, and CRS lists
+- Custom error messages, also for bots to hide that we are running on a nginx

 # Features in pipeline

 - Modern web application firewall with ModSecurity and OWASP Core Rule Set
-- Improve fail2ban behavior or maybe switch to the modern CrowdSec as an modern alternative
 - geoip blocking functionality
-- adapt fail2ban to run without net-admin or similar permissions to isolate it from the host
 - Anti DDOS enabled
-- Blocks bad bots, user agents, spam referrer and bad ips
+- Blocks bad bots, user agents, spam referrer, robots and bad ips
-- Block known TOR proxies
 - Block requests by country
 - Integrated av scanner "CalmAV" for file uploads

 # Documentation